pytorch/pytorch/docs/source/distributed.rst

 TCP initialization
 ^^^^^^^^^^^^^^^^^^

-There are two ways to intialize using TCP, both requiring a network address reachable from all processes and a desired ``world_size``.
+There are two ways to initialize using TCP, both requiring a network address reachable from all processes and a desired ``world_size``.
 The first way requires specifying an address that belongs to the rank 0 process.
 This first way of initialization requires that all processes have manually specified ranks.